jsn-hoang/GittersAndSitters/README.md

 For running Android tests, use the Nexus 6P AVD.
 If you encounter a failing test, try using a different device.

 Geolocation may not cooperate due to private Google API Key.

+Android CI was removed due to issues with updated Gradle version causing build to fail.